parthsr/Heron/Regression on Heron_score/README.md

 ### 1. Prepare Data
 - Ensure your data is in wide format (e.g., `company_metrics_wide.csv` in the project root).
+- The script will:
+  - Handle outliers using IQR method
+  - Create interaction features
-- The script will dynamically detect and normalize all relevant columns based on their name patterns (no need to manually specify columns).
+  - Dynamically normalize all relevant columns based on their name patterns

 ### 2. Train the Model
 To train the model using historical data: